ashanjayamal/ashan-mathematics-journey/README.md

-# ashan-mathematics-journey
+# Ashan's-mathematics-journey
-This is Mathematics Website.
+This is Mathematics Website This is my frist attempting for distributive mathematical knowledge all over the world.